top of page

 City Hall Park

-Sponsored By: Metro Development group & downstreet housing & Community development
+Sponsored By: Metro Development & downstreet housing & Community development

-Stop into “America’s Gin Mill” and enjoy the sounds of DJ LaFountaine.
+Stop into “America’s Gin Mill” and enjoy the sounds of DJ Johns Jukebox. $3 cover.
 Barre Heritage Festival drink specials all weekend long!

 SATURDAY

-Aldrich Public Library Lawn, 6 washington st, barre
+Aldrich Public Library Lawn, 6 north main street, barre

-Please come to the 37th Barre Rotary Club Breakfast on the Aldrich Public Library Lawn during the Barre Heritage Festival.
+Please come to the 38th Barre Rotary Club Breakfast on the Aldrich Public Library Lawn during the Barre Heritage Festival.
 Enjoy Pancakes, eggs, French toast, ham, sausage, toast, coffee, chocolate milk, white milk and bananas.
-Presented by the Barre Rotary Club. $10 in advance, $12 at the door.
+Presented by the Barre Rotary Club.
 Tickets are available at Quality Market, the Aldrich Public Library or from any Barre Rotarian.
 Proceeds benefit the Aldrich Public Library.
 Questions?
 Contact Karl Rinker at 802-479-0124 or lazykarl@aol.com.

 8:00AM-1:00PM: Annual Book Sale